-The Reports can be accessed through the web interface selecting the link on the QME menu.
+The Reports can be accessed through the web interface by selecting relevant option on Auto Attendant menu.

-- Call Volume By Service: shows number of calls and wait duration per service and per outcome
+- Call Volume by Service - Show number of calls and wait duration per service and per outcome

-- Call Volume By Service And Behaviour: shows number of calls and wait duration per service, per behaviour and per outcome
+- Call Volume by Service and Behaviour - Show number of calls and wait duration per service, per behaviour and per outcome

-Once generated, each report can be exported in Word, Excel or PDF format, and also scheduled.
+Once generated, report can be exported in Word, Excel or PDF format.
+Scheduling feature is available, too.